Chcs Oakwood Crossing Adult Family Home in Waukesha, WI

 Cons

-• pro The aides are not well trained and have been seen eating residents' food and drinks.
+• pro The aides are not trained well and were seen taking residents’ food and drinks, with some reportedly smoking Mary Jane outside before caring for patients.

 Review